 Initially, it is a good idea to not trim any leaves back as this could cause additional stress to the plant.

 If the leaves have curled, then water peace lily typically once per week so that the soil is moist and spray the leaves with mist to create a more humid micro-climate that emulates the humidity of their tropical habitat.

-Wait till new growth emerges so that there are healthy green leaves before trimming back any leaves that are significantly brown.
+Wait till new growth emerges so that there are healthy green leaves before trimming back any significantly brown leaves.